Farioto/Farioto/README.md

 - 💞️ I’m looking to collaborate on Projects
 - 🌱 I’m currently learning building executables

-I'd like to make something or fix anything without being judged or silenced or gatekeeped,
+I'd like to make something or fix anything without being judged or silenced or gatekept,
-- ⚡ Fun fact: Keep your stuff maintained and I won't have to tear it apart to fix it.

 Allow me to help in any way, I may make mistakes but I'm still learning,

-But if its broken and unusable don't silence me because I fixed it for you...

 <!--
 **Farioto/Farioto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.